carissalow/rapids/docs/index.md

 Reproducible Analysis Pipeline for Data Streams (RAPIDS) allows you to process smartphone and wearable data to [extract](features/feature-introduction.md) and [create](features/add-new-features.md) **behavioral features** (a.k.a. digital biomarkers), [visualize](visualizations/data-quality-visualizations.md) mobile sensor data and [structure](workflow-examples/analysis.md) your analysis into reproducible workflows.

 RAPIDS is open source, documented, modular, tested, and reproducible.
-At the moment we support smartphone data collected with [AWARE](https://awareframework.com/), wearable data from Fitbit devices, and wearable data from Empatica devices (in collaboration with the [DBDP](https://dbdp.org/)).
+At the moment we support smartphone data, and wearable data from Fitbit devices, and Empatica devices (these in collaboration with the [DBDP](https://dbdp.org/)).

+Read the [introduction to data streams](../../datastreams/data-streams-introduction) for more information on what data streams we support, and this tutorial to [add support for new data streams](../../datastreams/add-new-data-streams) for smartphones or Fitbits (formats/containers).

 !!! tip
     :material-slack: Questions or feedback can be posted on the \#rapids channel in AWARE Framework\'s [slack](http://awareframework.com:3000/).